Constitution and Bylaws of the Building Officials Association of Texas

 SECTION 1.
 Meetings shall be held as set forth as follows:

-- Any special meeting that will be required of the membership other than the annual business meeting, the Board of Directors, standing committees and other appointed committees, shall be notified by the President with 48 hours notice given to the active membership.
+- Any special meeting that will be required of the membership other than the annual business meeting, the Board of Directors, standing committees and other appointed committees, shall be notified by the President.
 All business conducted at such called meeting shall be verified by majority vote of the voting members attending said meeting.

 - The Secretary shall take minutes at all meetings and the minutes shall be presented for approval at the following meeting.
 Copies shall be available and furnished to each active member when requested as to any and all official business conducted as a complete record of all motions and their voting outcome.